OPAL Functions

 | ipv4_address_in_network | Test whether an IPv4 address is in a given subnet. |

-| label | Returns the label of a link. |
+| label | Returns the display string label for a labeled reference value. |

-| left | Returns a leftmost substring of its input. |
+| left | Returns the leftmost length Unicode characters of value. |

 | like | Returns true if subject matches pattern (case-sensitive). |